Table of contents

 Prohibited Conduct - Definitions and Examples

-This policy prohibits sexual misconduct of any kind including sexual and gender-based harassment, sexual and gender-based stalking, interpersonal violence – dating and domestic partner violence, sexual exploitation, non-consensual sexual contact – sexual assault, and non-consensual sexual intercourse - rape, against individuals of any sex, gender, gender identity, gender expression, or sexual orientation.
-The university reserves the right to determine, based on the information available, what constitutes prohibited conduct under the following definitions.
+This policy prohibits sexual misconduct of any kind including sexual and gender-based harassment, sexual and gender-based stalking, interpersonal violence (including dating and domestic partner violence), sexual exploitation, non-consensual sexual contact, and non-consensual sexual intercourse, against individuals of any sex, gender, gender identity, gender expression, or sexual orientation.
+Willamette University reserves the right to determine, based on the information available, what constitutes prohibited conduct under the following definitions.

 - Sexual or Gender-Based harassment is any unwelcome sexual advance, request for sexual favors, or other unwelcome verbal, physical, or other conduct of a sexual or gender-based nature when: